Random article ( of 1127 ) Latest updates

 See Wikipedia

-Note that a similar lack of precision affects calculations of the mass of neutrons, which also have three quarks.
+A similar lack of precision affects calculations of the mass of neutrons, which also have three quarks.

 Note :

-Since most of the mass of (ordinary) matter comes from the protons and neutrons which it contains, it follows that somewhere around 99% of the mass of all matter is derived from relativistic (i.e. near lightspeed) effects.
+Since most of the mass of (ordinary) matter comes from the protons and neutrons which it contains, it follows that somewhere around 99% of the mass of all conventional matter is derived from relativistic (i.e. near lightspeed) effects.

 Also see : Proton radius puzzleplugin-autotooltip__plain plugin-autotooltip_bigProton radius puzzle